UnofficialOpenUni/system-programming-lab/readme.md

 	### going back to the default folder (home/user) folder: ###
 	cd
 	```
-4. Copy the files from the repository by using the command "git clone <url of the repository>"
+4. Copy the files from the repository by using the command `git clone <url of the repository>`</br></br>
 	```
 	example:
 	git clone https://github.com/**YOUR GITHUB USER NAME HERE**/system-programming-lab.git
 	```
-5. Create a new local branch on your name to review, edit, or add new files using the command "git checkout -b <your name>" (the checkout command alone switches branches, the -b flag creates a new branch before switching to it):
+5. Create a new local branch on your name to review, edit, or add new files using the command `git checkout -b <your name>` (the checkout command alone switches branches, the `-b` flag creates a new branch before switching to it):</br></br>
 	```
 	example:
 	git checkout -b Moshe-Kozak